shoaibhub/Bike_Sales/README.md

 # Project Overview:
-* To help the company gather insights from data and make meaningful decisions that can drive in more customers and increase profit.
+* To help the bike selling company gather insights from data and make meaningful decisions that can drive in more customers and increase profit.
 ### Tools Used: Excel ( Sum & Functions, Pivot Tables and Dashboard )
 [Project files](https://github.com/shoaibhub/Bike_Sales)
 * Used Sum & Functions to create custom columns and cleaned data using Excel